 Personal identification information

-When a readers chooses to subscribe to the newsletter, we will manually collect your first name and email address, and automatically collect the date, the time, and the IP address used to submit them.
+When a reader chooses to subscribe to the newsletter, we will manually collect your first name and email address, and automatically collect the date, the time, and the IP address used to submit them.
 This personally identifiable information can only be collected by us if the reader voluntarily provides it.
 A reader may refuse to give such personal identification information by not filling out the subscribe form, but it will prevent the reader from being added to the email list.

 Cookies and non-personal identification information